Ariana Grande's Newest Perfume Was Inspired By Pete Davidson: A Theory

 But unlike her reported engagement, we should've seen this announcement coming — well, sort of.
 If you've been

 obsessively following paying attention to the budding relationship between Davidson and Grande, you'll know that clouds play a huge role in this twosome.
-Vulture reports that on May 12, when rumors first began to circulate that Grande and Davidson were dating, she was spotted with a cloud phone case... one that looked a lot like Davidson's.
+Vulture reports that on 12th May, when rumours first began to circulate that Grande and Davidson were dating, she was spotted with a cloud phone case... one that looked a lot like Davidson's.
 A week later, fans noticed matching cloud tattoos on their fingers.
 And by the time they went Instagram official, cloud emojis were in every secret message to each other in the comment sections and most of Grande's own photo captions.

 Unfortunately, no matter how many hints Grande drops, it looks like we'll just have to wait and smell the new fragrance for ourselves before we decide that this creation isn't just a nod to her and Davidson's shared Harry Potter obsession.
 (Seriously, watch the film's intro and tell us those clouds mean nothing.)